Rosengren/dotfiles/README.md

 #Dotfiles
-Custom configurations and settings for vim and sublime text for Mac OSX and Windows
+Custom configurations and settings for vim, sublime text and oh-my-zsh

 ###Initial Setup
 + Clone repository into home directory (~/)